AlfonsoG-dev/imageViewer/README.md

 - [ ] create the logic model.
 - [ ] create classes model.
 >- functions and methods TODO'S:
+- [ ] re-size the image when the window or JFrame is re-sizing
 - [ ] select image from *JFileChooser*.
 - [ ] drag and drop.
 - [ ] paint on empty board.